Magik100/Testing/README.md

 # Testing
-Becoming familiar with GitHub.../n
+Becoming familiar with GitHub...
-Another line/n
+Another line
-And another line/n
+And another line